Features to look for when choosing the best payroll software

 Look for payroll administration software with pre-processing dashboards that summarize gross pay, taxes, and deductions before you commit to a run.

-Strong payroll reports let reviewers compare current totals to prior periods, drill into variances, and confirm changes like new hires or rate adjustments.
-Multi-step approval flows then route payroll for signoff so you catch errors before money moves.
+Multi-step approval flows then route payroll for signoff, so you catch payroll errors before money moves.

 Comprehensive review and submission flows

-Pre-processing dashboards show total costs, tax withholdings, and deductions before you submit payroll.
-Multi-step, automated workflows create checkpoints where reviewers verify hours, catch anomalies, and approve payroll before funds transfer.
+The best payroll systems typically include pre-processing dashboards that show total costs, tax withholdings, and deductions before you submit payroll.
+Multi-step, automated workflows create checkpoints where reviewers verify hours, catch anomalies, and approve payroll before funds are transferred.

 Strong review tools include side-by-side comparisons with previous periods and variance reports that highlight unusual changes.